 - A specific selection

-This way, you can check to see how your book, chapter or selection is coming along giving you more options for tracking than most writing software out there.
+This way, I can check to see how my book, chapter or selection is coming along giving me more options for tracking than most writing software out there.

 13. Chapter Elements